Graceworks House

 Her Books

-These books were born out of that season of refining, revelation, and a growing understanding of what God was doing through the trial.
+These books came out of a season of refining, where God was revealing things to her and deepening her understanding of what He was doing through the trial.

 40 Days of Faith at Work is a devotional written specifically for the tech professional who is skilled and driven in their work but quietly neglecting their spiritual life, bringing Scripture directly into the daily reality of the tech workplace over forty days.